 One of the major feature announced with iOS 12 is Siri Shortcuts.
 The Siri Shortcuts can be used to expose your app features to Siri so that Siri can suggest some of the features of your apps to users.
 This enables a new way of interacting with your users from iOS as well from watchOS Now that, developers can use custom intent Siri Shortcuts for iOS 12 apps, Apple has provided resources in terms of WWDC videos and example app to help developers to get started with Siri Shortcuts.
 The developers can refer to this excellent blog post on how to use Intents Extension in the existing apps.
 Siri Shortcuts is new of communicating with your existing users so get ready to implement these features in your apps.

 Arkit is a great framework which allows developers to write augmented reality apps for iOS.
 With iOS 12, developers can use ARKit 2.0 for face tracking and 3D object detection.
 If you have already implemented ARKit in your app then its opportunity to expand the horizon.

 7. Machine Learning

-Apple announced the Core ML framework last year to support the machine learning in iOS apps.
-However, in order to create machine learning models, the developer has to rely on third-party frameworks like TensonFlow or IBM Watson etc. This year with iOS 12 apps, we can use Create ML framework for generating the machine learning models with Swift and within Xcode.
+Apple announced the Core ML framework last year to support machine learning in iOS apps.
+However, in order to create machine learning models, the developer has to rely on third-party frameworks like TensonFlow or IBM Watson, etc. This year with iOS 12 apps, we can use Create ML framework for generating the machine learning models with Swift and within Xcode.
 Now developers can implement end to end machine learning flow using Swift and Xcode 10.
 This will reduce the burden on developers to learn third-party machine learning frameworks and algorithms.